 Brittleness of a material indicates that how easily it gets fractured when it is subjected to a force or load.
-When a brittle material is subjected to a stress is observes very less energy and gets fractures without significant strain.
+When a brittle material is subjected to a stress it observes very less energy and gets fractures without significant strain.
 Brittleness is converse to ductility of material.
-Brittleness of material is temperature depended.
+Brittleness of material is temperature dependent.
 Some metals which are ductile at normal temperature become brittle at low temperature.

-Malleability is property of solid material which indicates that how easily a materials gets deformed under compressive stress.
+Malleability is a property of solid materials which indicates that how easily a material gets deformed under compressive stress.
 Malleability is often categorized by the ability of material to be formed in the form of a thin sheet by hammering or rolling.
 This mechanical property is an aspect of plasticity of material.
 Malleability of material is temperature dependent.
-With rise of temperature, the malleability of material increases.
+With rise in temperature, the malleability of material increases.

-Ductility is a property of a solid material which indicates that how easily a materials gets deformed under tensile stress.
+Ductility is a property of a solid material which indicates that how easily a material gets deformed under tensile stress.
 Ductility is often categorized by the ability of material to get stretched into a wire by pulling or drawing.
-This mechanical property is also an aspect of plasticity of material and temperature dependent.
-With rise of temperature, the ductility of material increases.
+This mechanical property is also an aspect of plasticity of material and is temperature dependent.
+With rise in temperature, the ductility of material increases.